 To be considered for admission to the program applicants must complete the Graduate School online application, and satisfy all UWM Graduate School admission requirements in addition to the following program requirements:

-- Undergraduate GPA of at least 3.0; graduate GPA of at least 3.5 required.
+- Undergraduate GPA of at least 3.0.

 - Three letters of recommendation from individuals familiar with the applicant’s intellectual achievement and potential.